dazuma/toys/toys/README.md

     and redirect streams, and so forth.
 Note that we pass the `:exit_on_nonzero_status` option, which configures the `:exec` mixin to abort the tool automatically if any of the external commands fails (similar to `set -e` in bash).
-This is a common pattern when writing tools.
+This is a common pattern when writing tools that invoke external commands.
 (If you want more control, the `:exec` mixin also provides ways to respond to result codes individually.)
 *   The `:fileutils` mixin provides the methods of the Ruby `FileUtils` library, such as `mkdir` and `cd` used in this example.
 It's effectively shorthand for `require "fileutils"; include ::FileUtils`.